intelligent-username/Billboard-Artists/README.md

 ## Getting Started

-1. Install dependencies:
+1. Install frontend dependencies:

     ```bash
     npm install
     ```

-2. Run the development server:
+2. Set up and run the backend (Python):

     ```bash
+    cd backend
+    python -m venv .venv
+    .venv\Scripts\activate  # On Windows
+    pip install -r requirements.txt
+    uvicorn app:app --reload
+    ```

+   The backend will be available at [http://localhost:8000](http://localhost:8000).

+3. In a new terminal, run the development server for the frontend:

+    ```bash
     npm run dev
     ```

-3. Open [http://localhost:3000](http://localhost:3000) in your browser.
+4. Open [http://localhost:3000](http://localhost:3000) in your browser.